Asymmetric federalism: Indonesia

 According to the First Article of the Constitution of Indonesia, the country is a "unitary state in the form of a republic".
 However, out of the 38 provinces of Indonesia, nine currently hold the designation of "special region" (daerah khusus).
 These provinces are Aceh, Jakarta, Yogyakarta, West Papua, Southwest Papua, Papua, South Papua, Highland Papua, and Central Papua.
-Six provinces gained special autonomy status due to ongoing or former conflict (the six Papuan provinces and Aceh), one due to historical reasons (Yogyakarta), and one due to capital city status (Jakarta).
+Seven provinces gained special autonomy status due to ongoing or former conflict (the six Papuan provinces and Aceh), one due to historical reasons (Yogyakarta), and one due to capital city status (Jakarta).

 The current form of special autonomy (de facto federalism) in Aceh was agreed as a condition of peace in the Helsinki Agreement of 2005, which ended the 30-year insurgency in Aceh.
 As part of the special autonomy status, Aceh was granted the constitutional right of appointing a Wali Nanggroe (lit.
 Head of State), which functions as a ceremonial guarantor of peace and Acehnese traditions.
 Furthermore, Aceh exercises Sharia law with the Aceh traditional system of government instead of using the unitary system the other provinces have.
 Aceh was also granted the rights over the participation of local Aceh parties in their provincial elections, unlike other provinces.

 Jakarta is the capital city and, unlike other cities in Indonesia which were granted a second-tier of country subdivision or the same degree as a regency, exercises the autonomous power of a first-tier level of country subdivision.
 Unlike in other areas of Indonesia, wali kota (mayors) and bupati (regent) in Jakarta are appointed by the Governor of Jakarta instead of being directly elected.